zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

 7. Click **OK**.

-Security group rules usually take effect immediately.
-A little delay is still possible.
+Security group rules generally take effect immediately.

 ## Verify security group rules {#section_r1s_jzz_xdb .section}

-If you have installed a web service on the instance and added a security group rule in a security group: allow all IP addresses to have inbound access to TCP port 80 of the instance.
+If you have installed a web service on the instance and added a security group rule in a security group, you can allow all IP addresses to have inbound access to TCP port 80 of the instance.
 Follow these steps according to your instance OS to verify the security group rule.

 **Linux instances:**